 We now consider whether there is a link between the economic complexity of an economy and its ability to produce a diverse range of manufacturing products.
-Following, Bhorat, Steenkamp and Rooney (2016), Figure 10 plots the economic complexity index, and the number of manufactured products a country exports with a revealed comparative advantage of unity or more.14 A number of points emerge: Firstly, it is clear that countries with more product knowledge, indicated by a higher ECI, tend to produce a greater diversity of manufactured products.
+Following, Bhorat, Steenkamp and Rooney (2016), Figure 10 plots the economic complexity index, and the number of manufactured products a country exports with a revealed comparative advantage of unity or more.
+A number of points emerge: Firstly, it is clear that countries with more product knowledge, indicated by a higher ECI, tend to produce a greater diversity of manufactured products.
 Secondly, there is substantial variation among the high-income group, where some high-income countries export a similar number of manufactured products to low-income countries.
 These are typically non-OECD oil-based economies (e.g. Saudi-Arabia (SAU); United Arab Emirates (ARE); and Qatar (QAT)).
 Thirdly, there is also substantial variation among the middle-income group, with China having the greatest manufacturing diversity of all countries in the sample.
-South Africa placed at the mean (the mean number of manufactured products is 126 and South Africa has 128), and there a number of middle-income countries.
+South Africa placed at the mean (the mean number of manufactured products is 126 and South Africa has 128), and there a number of middle-income countries producing similar numbers of manufacturing products to low-income countries.